-Kinetica supports the concept of set union, which is a representation of all rows that appear across a group of specified data sets (tables or views).
-Unions on collections are not supported.
-See UNION for the SQL version of this operation.
+A union is a representation of all rows that appear in any of a set of specified data sets (tables or views).

-A union is performed using the /create/union endpoint, using one of the following modes:
+A union is performed via the /create/union endpoint, using the union or union_all mode:

-Set intersection and set substraction are also available, but their descriptions and limitations can be found on Intersect and Except, respectively.
+Set intersection and set subtraction are also available, and their descriptions and limitations can be found on Intersect and Except, respectively.

 You can union any number or combination of data sets as long as the columns across the data sets being used have similar data types.
 Kinetica will cast compatible data types as follows: